Code-Institute-Submissions/tamirgen-DjangoHotelReservation_MayResub/README.md

 The booking flow is very simple and intuitive
 1. The user must create an account or be logged in if he has an account.
 2. The user is presented with a list of room types
-3. The user selects a room and transferred to the room booking page.
+3. The user selects a room and is transferred to the room booking page.
 4. The user selects check-in and check-out dates and hours.
 5. If the room is available, he will be transferred to a "Thank you" page that has a successful booking massage.
 If the room is not available, he will get a message that the room is not available and he should select a different category.